 - Auto-lock height adjustment

-- 6 resistance levels
+- 6 resistance levels for at-home resistance training

 - Padded rolling glide board